Password spray investigation

 Immediate remedial actions

-- Change the password of any account that is suspected to have been breached or if the account password has been discovered.
+1. Change the password of any account that you suspect has been breached or the account password discovered.
 Additionally, block the user.
 Make sure you follow the guidelines for revoking emergency access.

-- Mark any account that has been compromised as “compromised” in Azure Identity Protection.
+2. Mark any compromised account as "compromised" in Azure Entra ID Identity Protection.

-- Block the IP address of the attacker.
-Be cautious while performing this action as attackers can use legitimate VPNs and this could create more risk as they change IP addresses as well.
-If you are using Cloud Authentication, then block the IP address in Defender for Cloud Apps or Azure AD.
+3. Block the IP address of the attacker.
+Be cautious while performing this action as attackers can use legitimate VPNs and could create more risk as they change IP addresses as well.
+If you are using Cloud Authentication, then block the IP address in Defender for Cloud Apps or Microsoft Entra ID.
 If federated, you need to block the IP address at the firewall level in front of the ADFS service.

-- Block legacy authentication if it is being used (this action, however, could impact business).
+4. Block legacy authentication if it's being used (this action, however, could impact business).

-- Enable MFA if it is not already done.
+5. Enable MFA if it isn't already done.

-- Check the data that has been compromised (emails, SharePoint, OneDrive, apps).
+7. Check the compromised data (emails, SharePoint, OneDrive, apps).
 See how to use the activity filter in Defender for Cloud Apps.

-- Maintain password hygiene.
-For more information, see Azure AD password protection.
+8. Maintain password hygiene.
+For more information, see Microsoft Entra password protection.

 Recovery